TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-common-questions.md

       "diagnosticInputRequiredClients": "Portal"
     },
     {
-      "id": "aad_login_conditional_errors",
+      "id": "aad_are_failures_conditional",
       "order": 2100,
-      "controlType": "textbox",
+      "controlType": "dropdown",
-      "displayLabel": "Are the login failures conditional?
-Ex.
-Only from certain IPs or only when using username and password, or when using Single Sign On (SSO) or when using Multi Factor Authentication (MFA)", "infoBalloonText": "Please describe the circumstances in which you are facing login errors.", "required": true,
-      "visibility": "aad_issue_type == AADLogin",
+      "displayLabel": "Are the AAD failures conditional?",
+      "required": true,
+      "watermarkText": "Yes / No",
+      "infoBalloonText": "Indicate if the errors are persistent or happening only on certain conditions are met.", "dropdownOptions": [
+        {
+          "text": "Yes",
+          "value": "Yes"
+        },
+        {
+          "text": "No",
+          "value": "dont_know_answer"
+        }
+      ],
+      "dynamicDropdownOptions": null,
       "diagnosticInputRequiredClients": "Portal",
-      "content": null,
-      "maxLength": 0,
-      "useAsAdditionalDetails": false,
-      "numberOfLines": 0
+      "visibility": "aad_issue_type == AADCreateUser"
     },
     {
+      "id": "aad_conditional_failures",
+      "order": 2110,
+      "controlType": "dropdown",
+      "displayLabel": "Please choose an option that best describes the condition when the failures occur.", "required": true,
+      "watermarkText": "Conditional failure options",
+      "infoBalloonText": "",
+      "dropdownOptions": [
+        {
+          "text": "Only from certain IPs",
+          "value": "ConditionalFailuresOnlyCertainIPs"
+        },
+        {
+          "text": "Only when using username and password", "value": "ConditionalFailuresOnlyUserNamePassword"
+        },
+        {
+          "text": "When using Single Sign On (SSO)", "value": "ConditionalFailuresSSO"
+        },
+        {
+          "text": "When using Multi Factor Authentication (MFA)", "value": "ConditionalFailuresMFA"
+        },
+        {
+          "text": "Other",
+          "value": "dont_know_answer"
+        }
+      ],
+      "dynamicDropdownOptions": null,
+      "diagnosticInputRequiredClients": "Portal",
+      "visibility": "aad_issue_type == AADCreateUser && aad_are_failures_conditional == Yes"
+    },
+    {
       "id": "aad_login_aid",
       "order": 2500,
       "controlType": "textbox",
-      "displayLabel": "Please enter your Application Id (AppID)", "infoBalloonText": "Please enter your Application Id if you know it.", "required": false,
+      "displayLabel": "Please enter your Application Id (AppID)", "infoBalloonText": "Please enter your Application Id if you know it.
+Ex.
+'00000002-0000-0000-c000-000000000000'", "required": false,
       "visibility": "aad_issue_type == AADLogin",
       "content": null,